Songyosk/CCNW4RMC/README.md

 <br />

-(vi) Selective reversal of single nanoisland in two-island system c.f. (v)
+(vi) Selective reversal of single nanoisland in two-island system c.f. (v) <br />

-(script name: Smoking gun no1; link - https://youtu.be/dsGObVhVJUc)
+- script name: Smoking gun no1; link - https://youtu.be/dsGObVhVJUc

 Description: Right-hand nanoisland in a two nanoisland system is magnetically reversed while left-hand nanoisland is not reversed as the c-DW does not traverse  it, demonstrating the local selectivity of the reversal method.